alexeysas/sdc-signs-recognition/README.md

 Here is predictions results:

-[alt text][image12]
+![alt text][image12]

+The model was able to correctly guess 5 of the 6 traffic signs, which gives an accuracy of 83.3%.
+This is lower compares to the accuracy on the test set of 96.6%.
+There can be a couple of reasons: web set is too small,  signs are different size and quality then providede test set.

-Results are a bit surprising.
-The predicion is wrong for "bumpy road" sign which is a best quality sign :)
+Also the surprising fact is that predicion is wrong for the  "bumpy road" sign which is a best quality sign :)

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).